wp-plugins/aboutme-widget/readme.txt

 == Screenshots ==

-1. The widget configuration view. widget-config.png
+1. The widget configuration view. (added in version 1.0.1)
-2. Sample about.me widget. sample-widget.png
+2. Sample about.me widget. (added in version 1.0.1)

 == Changelog ==